In-Context Probing: Toward Building Robust Classifiers via Probing Large Language Models: Introduction

 We find that in-context probing is significantly less sensitive to subtle changes in instructions compared to in-context learning.
-We further compare probing and ICL on different sizes of \flant{} models \citep{chung2022scaling}.
-Our results suggest that for larger models, probing is competitive to ICL with less variance to instruction changes.
-For smaller model sizes, in-context probing significantly outperforms ICL.
-Furthermore, we find in-context probing to be sample efficient, as it can generate competitive results to ICL (with significantly less variance to instructions) after training only on 120 annotated examples.
+We further compare in-context probing with in-context learning on different sizes of \flant{} models \citep{chung2022scaling} in \cref{sec:q2}.
+Our results suggest that for larger models, ICP is on par or better than both ICL and calibrated ICL with less variance to instruction changes.
+For smaller model sizes, ICP significantly outperforms ICL.
+Furthermore, we empirically show that ICP is sample efficient, as it can generate competitive results to ICL (with significantly less variance to instructions) after training only on $40$ annotated examples.
+Finally, comparing in-context probing with finetuning suggests that probing classifiers can be as accurate and robust as finetuned models, while using $4$ to $6$ orders of magnitude less trainable parameters.